discord-extensions-archived/GradientButtons/README.md

 ## Credits
-Thank you Hoofer for yelling at me in VC while I was making this, as well for helping a bit with the code. <3
+Thank you Hoofer for yelling at me in VC while I was making this, as well for helping a bit with the code. <3 Thank you to Noval as well for being a Pepega Clap